 For those who enjoy more contemporary verse, check out the Folger’s O.B.
 Hardison Poetry Series.
 Since 1968, this series has hosted some of the best poets from around the world.
 Past guests include Allen Ginsberg, Gwendolyn Brooks, and Octavio Paz.
 The 2018/2019 season has already kicked off with readings from Melissa Tuckey and Brenda Cardenas.
 Each reading is followed by a discussion with the performers as well as a wine reception and book signing.
 For more information, check out this season’s brochure.

-Charged with the political and social energy of the nation’s capital, DC poetry has a unique vibrancy.
+Charged with the political and social energy of the nation’s capital, Washington DC poetry has a unique vibrancy.
 Its lines are often interlaced with a heightened sense of awareness and powerful calls to action.
 This focus, not just on the aesthetic beauty of poetry, but on its ability to raise social consciousness makes DC an epicenter for the poetic arts.
 For anyone looking to explore the world of poetry, refine their verse, or take in the words of emerging and established artists alike, there are few better places to do it than Washington DC.

 Use the interactive map below to search, compare and book hotels & rentals at the best prices that are sourced from a variety of platforms including Booking.com, Hotels.com, Expedia, Vrbo and more.
 You can move the map to search for accommodations in other areas and also use the filter to find restaurants, purchase tickets for tours and attractions and locate interesting points of interest!